FemtoEmacs/Sumerian/lesson-15-verb/README.md

 ### 𒁁 (til) to be completed, to finish

 ## Reduplicating stem
+In reduplicating stems, the marû base is a reduplication of the hamtu base.
+In one of the examples below, the hamtu stem has different singular and plural forms.

 ### 𒆭/𒁔  (ku₄/pl sun5), marû 𒆭𒆭 (ku4 ku4) to enter